carbon-language/carbon-lang/llvm/docs/LangRef.rst

 .. code-block:: text

-      catchret from %catch label %continue
+      catchret from %catch to label %continue

 .. _i_cleanupret: